Nau3D/nau/README.md

 # CMAKE settings and requirements

-To build nau, and GLUT and GLFW (with ImGui) demo, the project is self-contained for Windows.
+To build nau, with GLUT and GLFW (with ImGui) demo, the project is self-contained for Windows.
 For Linux install opengl, and devil
 * Devil
 	* sudo apt-get install libdevil-dev